chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - _What is learnt by the controller?_
   - One option would be to learn the **transition function** leading to the new state: **`x[t+1]`** = `f`(`y`, `u`, `x`).
 This is what the simulator applies internally.
   - Instead, here, the _distribution_ of the **_change_** in **state** is learnt: **`delta`(`x`)** = `x[t+1]` - `x[t]` = `f`(`y`, `u`, `x`).
-  - **Data is collected through interactions** and used to optimized the parameters of the controller:
+  - **Data is collected through interactions** and used to optimize the parameters of the controller:
     - Training **inputs** are formed by some recorded `Y` = [`y`, `u`].
     - Training **targets** are built with some recorded `ΔX` = [`delta`(`x`)].
 - Another idea: the car is expected to **run at different velocities**.